someengineering/resoto.com/docs/concepts/components/worker.md

 # Resoto Worker

-Resoto Worker performs all of the collection and cleanup work in Resoto.
+[Resoto Worker (`resotoworker`)](https://github.com/someengineering/resoto/tree/main/resotoworker) performs all of the collection and cleanup work in Resoto.

 A worker is connected to [Resoto Core](./core.md) over a websocket connection and simply awaits instructions.
 By default, it subscribes to the `collect` and `cleanup` actions as well as `tag` tasks.